pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 # Defining dependencies and products

-To ensure pytask executes all tasks in correct order, define which dependencies are required and which products are produced by a task.
+To ensure pytask executes all tasks in the correct order, define which dependencies are required and which products are produced by a task.

 :::{important}